Introduction

 Often called the house of death, the Eighth House is really about transformation.
 This house governs shared resources (joint finances, inheritance, taxes, loans, partner’s income), intimacy, and deep psychological change.
 It rules what you merge with others - emotionally, physically, and financially.

 The Eighth House shows how you handle crisis, loss, and transformation.
-It’s where you die and are reborn - psychologically, spiritually, and literally.
+It describes the endings, mergers, and honest confrontations that change you because you cannot stay in control forever.
 Pluto here intensifies transformation experiences.
 Venus here can indicate financial gain through partnerships or inheritance.

 This house also rules sexuality (not romance), therapy, occult studies, and investigating hidden truths.
 It’s naturally intense and private.
 If you’re interested in psychology, mysticism, or research, your Eighth House is activated.